Aliases for GCK Gene

 GCK (Glucokinase) is a Protein Coding gene.
 Diseases associated with GCK include Hyperinsulinemic Hypoglycemia, Familial, 3 and Mody, Type Ii.
-Among its related pathways are Metabolism and Transport of the SLBP independent Mature mRNA.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Type II diabetes mellitus.
 GO annotations related to this gene include magnesium ion binding and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is HK2.

 UniProtKB/Swiss-Prot for GCK Gene